RiddhRam/Cloud-Notes/README.md

 It needs FLASK_SECRET_KEY and DATABASE_URL.

-Also a MySQL database is needed for the backend for user log ins and note storage
+Also a MySQL database is needed for the backend for user log ins and note storage.
+The schema database model for these 2 tables can be found in base.by in the backend folder.